FreeYourSoul/FSeam/docs/limitations.md

 # Known Limitations

+## Code structure

+What is usually a good practice, for one header file, one cpp file to compile.
+Is now an obligation as FSeam is going to provide another implementation of the class/functions defined in the header.
+If the implementation of the header file is scatered in different source file.
+Compilation time issue could occurs as FSeam is going to create a second implementation of the same function/class.

 ## Argument expectation on Non copyable object

 When using argument expectation with FSeam::Eq or FSeam::NotEq FSeam internally does copy of object into a temporary std::any in order to make the comparison in the verify.